Pokemon Encounters - Route 12

 Two Pokémon that you might find near a beach.
 Remoraid is pretty basic stuff, but Sandygast should be treated with caution.
 This ghoulish sand castle is weak to Grass, Water, Ice, Ghost and Dark.
 Water-types should be careful as Sandygast gets increased Defense when hit with Water.

 Meanwhile to the right is a collector standing near a directional signpost.
-This devoted fellow is the "boss" trainer of this route, so make a note to come back after you’ve crushed all the other Pokémon trainers here.
-At this point, there’s more to explore on this route, but we suggest checking out Blush Mountain towards the west.
+This devoted fellow is the “boss” trainer of this route, so make a note to come back after you’ve crushed all the other Pokémon trainers here.